Leadership Philosophies

 How to do it well:

-• Educate cross-functional partners on design thinking and user-centricity.
+• Helping cross-functional partners understand design thinking and why user-centricity matters.

 How to do it well:

-• Regularly present design outcomes with data and user stories.
+• Present design outcomes with data and user stories.
+Make the impact tangible.

-• Lead initiatives that elevate design thinking company-wide.
+• Lead initiatives that spread design thinking beyond the design team.

-• Invest in foundational elements like design systems and culture that pay dividends later.
+• Investing in foundations like design systems and culture that compound over time.

-• Maintain focus on immediate product goals and deadlines.
+• Staying focused on immediate product goals and deadlines.

 How to do it well:

-• Use roadmaps that integrate strategic initiatives with sprint-level delivery.
+• Build roadmaps that include both strategic initiatives and sprint-level work.

-• Celebrate milestones that show progress on both fronts.
+• Celebrate progress on both fronts.
+Shipping matters.
+So does building for the future.

 Continue reading